yoyojoejoe/PAM_Acoustic_Index_APP/README.md

  ver 0.0.1: Complete the Single Wav Spectrogram.

- Function and usage with different tools.
+ Function and usage with different tools: \n
  1.Single Wav spectrogram:Read .wav file and plot the spectrum and spectrogram.